AmundsenJunior/amp-test/TUTORIAL.md

 Go to *http://localhost* to see if site is up

 #### Create database credentials scripts
-1. Find the port that MySQL listens on by looking at the MySQL config file:
+- Find the port that MySQL listens on by looking at the MySQL config file:
 ```
     $ cat /etc/mysql/my.cnf
 ```
    Or more directly, search the config file for the port listing:
 ```
     $ grep port /etc/mysql/my.cnf
 ```

-2. Create ```~/dev/amp-test/cred_int.php``` and ```~/dev/amp-test/db_scripts/cred_ext.php```, as they contain passwords, and are therefore not included in the GitHub repo (via ```.gitignore```):
+ - Create ```~/dev/amp-test/cred_int.php``` and ```~/dev/amp-test/db_scripts/cred_ext.php```, as they contain passwords, and are therefore not included in the GitHub repo (via ```.gitignore```).
 One provides DB credentials to the front-end site scripts, currently listed as `cred_int.php` in the project root directory, and formatted as:

 ```
 <?php